cornerstonejs/cornerstone3D/packages/docs/docs/concepts/stateManagement.md

 // Returns the full toolState for a given Frame of Reference.
 // Optional: If a toolName is given only returns the toolState for that tool.
-// Optional: If a toolUID is given, only that specific toolData is returned. toolStateManager.getToolStateByFrameOfReference(FrameOfReferenceUID, toolName, toolUID
+// Optional: If a toolDataUID is given, only that specific toolData is returned. toolStateManager.getToolStateByFrameOfReference(FrameOfReferenceUID, toolName, toolDataUID
 );

 // A helper which returns the single toolData entry matching the UID.
 // Less efficient than getToolStateByFrameOfReference with all arguments, but allows
-// you to find the annotation if you don't have all the information. toolStateManager.getToolStateByToolUID(toolUID);
+// you to find the annotation if you don't have all the information. toolStateManager.getToolStateByToolDataUID(toolDataUID);

 // Deletes the tool data found by the given UID.
-// Less efficient than removeToolState, but can be called if you have only the UID. toolStateManager.removeToolStateByToolUID(toolUID);
+// Less efficient than removeToolState, but can be called if you have only the UID. toolStateManager.removeToolStateByToolDataUID(toolDataUID);
 ```